9th May 2026: The Track is Officially Open!

 Addressing Community Concerns

-Throughout the planning process, Kesgrave Town Council has worked closely with residents, Suffolk Police, and partners to address concerns relating to noise and anti-social behaviour.
+Kesgrave Town Council has worked closely with residents and Suffolk Police to address noise and safety concerns.

-Mitigation measures include: CCTV coverage, secure fencing, locked access outside permitted hours, and ongoing monitoring.
+Mitigation measures include: CCTV coverage, secure fencing, and locked access outside permitted hours.